 Today we will be discussing with Professor Sheryl Brahnam, from Missouri State University.
 Sheryl has focussed her research on the role of embodied conversational agents, computer abuse, critical theory, and virtual reality psychotherapy.
 In 2010 she became interested...

 Today I'm really lucky.
-I'm joined by two people, Jenny and Chris and today we're going to explore the topic of listening and autism.
-This is a topic I have no knowledge in, and today I'm really excited to learn and listen to Jenny and Chris.
-It's a unique opportunity...
+I'm joined by two people, Jennie and Chris and today we're going to explore the topic of listening and autism.
+This is a topic I have no knowledge in, and today I'm really excited to learn and listen to Jennie and Chris.
+It's a unique...